TheTechRobo/discord-urls-extractor/README.md

 # discord-urls-extractor

-### Maintainence Level: Updated as I need it.
+### Maintainence Level: Sad :(

-I'm actually using this program in production!
-Updates are made when I'm interested, or when they're necessary.
+I haven't made Discord dumps in quite some time, so I haven't needed to update this.
+PRs are still welcome!

 ### Information

 Created for injesting URLs from DHT scrapes (and now discard2 ones, too!) (oh wait: now DiscordChatExporter ones, three!) into the Archiveteam URLs project.
 But you can use the URL lists for whatever you please!
 (Except DDoSing.
-Please don't do that.
-I don't want to be your partner in crime, believe it or not.)
+Please don't do that.)

 Might not extract all URLs correctly. [#8](https://github.com/TheTechRobo/discordhistorytracker-urls-extractor/pull/8) improved on this, though.